Cousin marriage: Genetics

-The increased mortality and birth defects observed among British Pakistanis may, however, have another source besides current consanguinity.
+The increased mortality and birth defects observed among British Pakistanis may, however, have another source besides cousin marriages.
 This is population subdivision among different Pakistani groups.
 Population subdivision results from decreased gene flow among different groups in a population.
 Because members of Pakistani biradari have married only inside these groups for generations, offspring have higher average homozygosity even for couples with no known genetic relationship.
 According to a statement by the UK's Human Genetics Commission on cousin marriages, the BBC also "fails to clarify" that children born to these marriages were not found to be 13 times more likely to develop genetic disorders.
 Instead they are 13 times more likely to develop recessive genetic disorders.
 The HGC states, "Other types of genetic conditions, including chromosomal abnormalities, sex-linked conditions and autosomal dominant conditions are not influenced by cousin marriage."
 The HGC goes on to compare the biological risk between cousin marriage and increased maternal age, arguing that "Both represent complex cultural trends.
 Both however, also carry a biological risk.
-They key difference, GIG argue, is that cousin marriage is more common amongst a British minority population."
+The key difference, GIG argue, is that cousin marriage is more common amongst a British minority population."
 Genetic effects from cousin marriage in Britain are more obvious than in a developing country like Pakistan because the number of confounding environmental diseases is lower.
 Increased focus on genetic disease in developing countries may eventually result from progress in eliminating environmental diseases there as well.